AdobeDocs/experience-platform.en/help/edge/solution-specific/audience-manager/audience-manager-overview.md

 The Adobe Experience Platform Web SDK supports the ability to declare customer IDs and their authentication states via the [sendEvent](../../fundamentals/identity.md#syncing-identities) command.

-You will need to choose namespaces from the [Identity Service Namespaces](../../../identity/../identity-service/namespaces.md) to indicate the context to which an identity relates, by using the values in the Identity Symbol column:
+Choose your namespaces from the [Identity Service Namespaces](../../../identity/../identity-service/namespaces.md) to indicate the context to which an identity relates, by using the values in the Identity Symbol column:

 ![View of the Namespaces UI](../../../assets/edge_namespaceUI_identity-symbol.png)

-As an Audience Manager customer, all your existing Data Sources that use ID Type: Cross-Device will automatically have a corresponding Identity Namespace.
+As an Audience Manager customer, all your existing Data Sources that use ID Type: Cross-Device automatically have a corresponding Identity Namespace.
 To find the corresponding Identity Namespace for your Audience Manager Data Source, log in to the Adobe Experience Platform and navigate to the Identities section.

 Any new [!DNL Audience Manager] Data Source that uses ID Type: Cross-Device will generate a corresponding Identity Namespace.
 Data Source ID Types Cookie and Device Advertising ID are not currently supported.
 Additionally, any Identity Namespace created in Adobe Experience Platform will generate a corresponding [!DNL Audience Manager] Data Source but note that the syncIdentity method only supports Namespace Identity Symbols.